 Lynden is recognizing employees who make a difference every day on the job and demonstrate our core values, Lynden's very own everyday heroes!
 Employees are nominated by managers and supervisors from all roles within the Lynden family of companies.
 Learn more about the people behind your shipment.

-Introducing Brian Crawford, Operations Supervisor at Lynden International in Anchorage, Alaska.
+Introducing Brian Crawford, Operations Supervisor at Lynden Logistics in Anchorage, Alaska.

 Name: Brian Crawford

 Title: Operations Supervisor

 Superpower: Puts the team in teamwork

 Bucket List Destination: Hike the Pacific Crest Trail

 For Fun: Hiking, fishing, watching a good movie